MrLogarithm/cdli-accounting-viz/README.md

 Utilities and visualizations for CDLI accounting corpora.
 Included are an API for retrieving information about numerals and counted objects, and a web interface which allows for exploratory visualization of this data.

-## Installation
+## Framework Installation

-This project runs as part of the CDLI framework.
-Standalone installation is not supported, as access to the CDLI database is required for the project to work.
+By default, this project runs as part of the CDLI framework.
+See the next section for standalone installation instructions.

 1. Install the CDLI framework following [these instructions](https://gitlab.com/cdli/framework/-/blob/phoenix/develop/FRAMEWORK_INSTALL.md).
 Ensure you have a recent copy of the database, as this project fetches data from the `inscriptions` and `artifact_languages` tables.
 2. Ensure that this project is enabled in `framework/dev/config.json.dist`: